 Marketing career paths often emphasize frequent rotation among products, brands, or markets, but with P&L or return-on-assets criteria as key metrics.

-In sales, career paths place more emphasis on account continuity, because relationships aid getting access to the appropriate decision makers, but usually with sales volume as the key metric.
+In sales, career paths place more emphasis on account continuity, relationships and getting access to the appropriate decision makers, but usually with sales volume as the key metric.

 Reverse hassle mapping?

-His solution is identifying those with whom you are dependent to get your job done and jointly clarifying the rules of engagement that should apply between these groups.
+His solution is identifying those with whom you are dependent to get your job done and jointly clarifying the rules of engagement that should apply to these groups.